TheLuisBolivar/TheLuisBolivar/README.md

 Hi there!

-Welcomw to my profile, I'm Backend developer with Data science Skills, currently working at xMatters, and Long, my personal project oriented to planning with Long-term vision.
+Welcomw to my profile, I'm Backend developer with Data science Skills, currently working at Mercado Libre, and Long, my personal project oriented to planning with Long-term vision.